The Supreme Court won't hear the case of an inmate sentenced to death by racist juror

 Keith Tharpe, a black Georgia death row inmate, was sentenced to death in 1991 for the kidnapping and murder of his estranged wife’s sister-in-law Jaqueline Freeman.
-At trial, Barney Gattie, a white juror sentenced, Tharpe to death in part because he believed that there were two types of black people—”regular black folks” and “niggers”—and Gattie thought Tharpe was the latter and deserved to die.
+At trial, Barney Gattie, a white juror, sentenced Tharpe to death in part because he believed that there were two types of black people—”regular black folks” and “niggers”—and Gattie thought Tharpe was the latter and deserved to die.
 Nearly 30 years later, no court has ever heard Tharpe’s claim of juror bias.
 After several unsuccessful attempts in the lower courts, his case finally reached the Supreme Court.
 But on Monday, the high court declined to hear his case.

 One of the white jurors on the case may have voted for the death penalty because Tharpe is black.
 According to court documents, Barney Gattie, a white juror, said he believed there were two types of black people: “regular black folks” and “niggers.”
 The victim, in Gattie’s opinion, was black, but Tharpe was a “nigger.”
 He told one of Tharpe’s lawyers that this distinction factored into his decision on whether to vote for death.
 Although this raises serious questions about racial bias in cases involving capital punishment, no court has ever examined Tharpe’s claim.